microsoft/vstest-docs/RFCs/0027-BlameCollector-Hang-Detection.md

     </DataCollectionRunSettings>
 </RunSettings>
 ```

+Note: This works along with (but can also be used independent of) the existing collect dump option introduced in https://github.com/microsoft/vstest-docs/blob/master/RFCs/0024-Blame-Collector-Options.md

 ## Supported options
 DumpType: If you choose to collect a full process dump.
 It takes values mini/full.
 By default, a mini dump will be created.